 The Best Yarn For A Crochet Baby Blanket

-The best yarn for a crochet baby blanket is a soft, light, worsted weight yarn or light worsted weight yarn (also called double knit, DK).
+The best yarn for a crochet baby blanket is a soft, light, worsted-weight, or light worsted-weight yarn (also called double knit, DK).

-When choosing the best yarn for a crochet baby blanket, consider the type of stitch you are choosing and how dense it is.
+When choosing the best yarn for a crochet baby blanket, consider the type of stitch and its density.

-Single crochet and slip stitch are going to create a lighter fabric than the moss stitch or waffle stitch.
+Single crochet and slip stitch create a lighter fabric than the moss or waffle stitch.

 Babies (and moms) love layers to avoid getting too hot or cold.
 Avoid making a baby blanket that is too heavy and hot by picking lighter-weight yarn.

-Worsted weight yarn (in between a thinner yarn and a chunky one) is the best for baby blankets.
+Worsted weight yarn (between a thinner and a chunky one) is the best for baby blankets.

-Most major yarn manufacturers like Bernat and Lion Brand have specialty light worsted baby yarn that is extra soft and come in different colors for babies like soft pastels.
+Most major yarn manufacturers like Bernat and Lion Brand have specialty light worsted baby yarn that is extra soft and comes in different colors for babies, like soft pastels.

-Add a little visual interest to your blanket by doing multiple colors instead of a solid color.
+Add visual interest to your blanket by doing multiple colors instead of solid ones.

 Choosing The Right Crochet Hook For A Baby Blanket

-Hook size and yarn weight are going to determine the number of skeins of yarn (balls of yarn) you will need for your project, the number of stitches, and of course how much time it will take to finish.
+Hook size and yarn weight will determine the number of skeins of yarn (balls of yarn) you will need for your project, the number of stitches, and, of course, how much time it will take to finish.

 Crochet baby blankets can be made quickly because they are smaller than regular blankets, but avoid choosing bulky yarn or a large hook to make the project quicker… This will only lead to overly heavy or holey blankets that aren’t practical for moms or babies.